Be part of world-leading quantum research

 SQA Partnership PhD scholarship: These scholarships are for outstanding international and domestic students to undertake research projects co-designed and supervised by researchers from UNSW Sydney and CSIRO.
 Includes participation in our exclusive PhD Experience Program.

-Both of these scholarships offer exclusive access to the SQA PhD Experience Program connecting you with a vibrant community of fellow quantum PhD students across Sydney.
+This scholarship offers exclusive access to the SQA PhD Experience Program connecting you with a vibrant community of fellow quantum PhD students across Sydney.
 Additionally, you’ll have the opportunity to undertake coursework at our partner universities, and participate in training, exclusive seminars and workshops designed to give you a competitive edge in the future quantum workforce.
 You’ll also network with the brightest minds in quantum research and enjoy career development opportunities within academia and related industries.

 If you are a domestic student, you may also be eligible to apply for the Next Generation Quantum Graduates Program Scholarship (NGQGP).
-More details to come

 Here’s why our scholarships stand out: